DvdJ002/battle-sim-sandbox/README.md

 **Description:** The boss pursues the player at a very high speed, while also being invincible and dealing increased collision damage.

-## Decision making
+## Attack choosing logic
-There is a few mechanics here when the boss decides on an attack.
+There is a few mechanics here when the boss is choosing an attack.

 The first variable is long vs close range attacks.
-There's also many attacks that are in the pool in for both ranges.
+There's some attacks that are only chosen for specific ranges, but still many attacks are in the pool for both ranges.

 The next variable is the amount of currently alive enemies.
-If the boss detects that an enemy present, it will spawn a healer instead of offensives.
-This is a limitation so the fight does not become too overwhelming (offensive summons two times in a row is already incredibly difficult to play against).
+If the boss detects that an enemy is present, it will not spawn offensives, but instead a healer.
+This limitation exists so the fight does not become too overwhelming (offensive summons two times in a row is already incredibly difficult to play against).

 Also, if there is more than 3 spawned enemies alive, it will not opt to summon anything.
 This is to prevent the boss spawning a large number of healers which would be too strong.

 Finally, during the enraged state, it will not perform the kamikaze attack if there is any number of kamikaze still alive.
-Conversely, it will also not perform a pursuit if there are no kamikaze alive (since that attack by itself is pointless if not paired with kamikazes).
+Conversely, it will not perform a pursuit if there are no kamikaze alive (since that attack by itself is pointless if not paired with kamikazes).